iyobo/jollofjs/packages/isvalid/README.md

         'mykey': { type: String, required: true }
     }),
     function(req, res) {
-        // req.body and req.query is now validated.
+        // req.param.myparam, req.body and req.query are now validated.
-        // - any default values - or type conversion - has been applied!
+        // - any default values - or type conversion - has been applied.
     });

+> Remark: If validation fails `isvalid` will unset the validated content (eg. `req.body` will become `null` if body validation fails).
+This is to ensure that routes does not get called with invalid data, in case a validation error isn't correctly handled.

 # How it Works